MattiaMarche/index/README.md

 That's why I started:
 - The full game with rules, units, maps, cards all 100% playable and balanced
 - Database and website used to track data and give a digital support for players
-- Two game modes, basic and advance, to lead new players through this new world and teach them how to really reproduce a real battle on their table
+- Two game modes, basic and advanced, to lead new players through this new world and teach them how to really reproduce a real battle on their table
 - A community to play it together
 - An early version of the digital game (closed alpha)